dz306271098/cggos.github.io/README.md

-# GaoHongchen.github.io
+# GaoHongchen's Website

-My WebSite using GitHub.

 ----------

 ## Summary
-With the tutorial of w3school,I studied technology of Front End,which is as following.
+With the tutorial of w3school, I studied technology of Front End,which is as following.

 * HTML
 * CSS